-As Finder's Group Publisher for Insurance, Zahra Campbell-Avenell leads a team of over 10 insurance experts to deliver on Finder’s mission to help Australians make better decisions.
+As Group Publisher for Insurance and Utilities, Zahra Campbell-Avenell leads a team of over 15 experts to deliver on Finder’s mission to help Australians make better financial decisions.
 Zahra has a Bachelor’s degree from Georgetown University in Washington DC, with a double major in Anthropology and English.
 She has worked for companies such as Booking.com and Bank of America, as well as a number of non-profit organisations.

 6 things about Medicare that every Aussie needs to know